6.7 KiB

 - Pburst (Peak Burst Size): Maximum allowed burst above PIR.

-, the actual bandwidth was observed to be approximately half of the configured value.
+Note: During testing with iperf3, the actual bandwidth was observed to be approximately half of the configured value.

 1. Add a Bandwidth Control Rule